Financial Literacy for Investors · · 19 min read

 Explore Depreciation Calculation Methods

-Real estate investors employ various methods for calculating depreciation, including a real estate depreciation schedule, each offering distinct advantages tailored to different investment strategies.
+Real estate investors employ various methods for calculating depreciation, including a variety of techniques, each offering distinct advantages tailored to different investment strategies.
 The most common approaches include:

 1. Straight-Line Method: This method evenly allocates the cost of the asset over its useful life.
 For example, a property valued at $275,000 would see an annual depreciation of $10,000, calculated as $275,000 divided by 27.5 years.